freealise/freealise/movie/readme.md

 --------
 wavesurfer with multitrack (clock emojis: theta (0-360) / phi (-90-90))

-load audio files as svg stroke-dasharray (subpixel ratio of stroke and gap is volume,
+load audio files as svg stroke-dasharray (lossless or for charting only; subpixel ratio of stroke / gap is volume,
-x/y is theta/phi, backward stroke data or distance is envelope, text along path)
+x/y is theta/phi, backward stroke data or distance is envelope, text along path is filename to include)